-We would like to thank you for agreeing to participate in the Professional Experience component of our pre-service teacher education programs.
-We value your time, commitment and energy and appreciate your efforts to help our students embark on their professional preparation.
-We anticipate that beginning teachers will find working with children in schools enjoyable and rewarding.
+We would like to thank you for agreeing to participate in the professional experience component of our pre-service teacher education programs.
+We value your time, commitment and energy and appreciate your efforts to help our pre-service teachers embark on their professional preparation.
+We anticipate that beginning Early Childhood teachers will find working with children in schools and early learning centres enjoyable and rewarding.
 Professional experience placements provide opportunities for in-depth exploration of a chosen career, and the chance to trial, apply, reflect on and refine ideas that have been developing throughout each semester of the degree program.

 The Professional Experience program is an integral part of the Teacher Education course at Curtin University.
 The program is based on three major premises: gradual, varied and integrated experiences.
-Success in Professional Experience is essential for pre-service teachers' professional development and for continuation in the course.
+Success in professional experience is essential for pre-service teachers' professional development and for continuation in the course.
 Pre-service teachers must satisfactorily complete each stage of the Professional Experience program.
 Some key points to note:

-- It is expected that all pre-service teachers will prepare Lesson Plans and keep a log of detailed observations and reflections.
-A template is provided to guide these processes; alternatively the format may be negotiated with the Mentor Teacher. - Absenteeism: Where absence is unavoidable pre-service teachers are required to notify both the School and Curtin University Professional Experience Office no later than 8.00am on the day concerned.
+- It is expected that all pre-service teachers will prepare learning experiences and keep a log of detailed observations and reflections.
+A template is provided to guide these processes; alternatively the format may be negotiated with the mentor educator. - Absenteeism: Where absence is unavoidable pre-service teachers are required to notify both the Early Learning Centre and Curtin University Professional Experience Office no later than 8.00am on the day concerned.
 Pre-service teachers are often expected to make up days lost through absenteeism.
-An Absentee form is provided later in this handbook. - Please forward all completed forms to the relevant address listed earlier in this handbook. - Pre-service teachers must maintain a Teaching File as a comprehensive record of the activities and lessons undertaken during professional experience.
+An Absentee form is provided later in this handbook. - Please forward all completed forms to the Professional Experience Office at the relevant address listed earlier in this handbook. - Pre-service teachers must maintain a Teaching File as a comprehensive record of the activities, observations and planned learning experiences undertaken during professional experience.
 It is also strongly suggested that a resource file be developed to organise the ideas and resources used during placements.